 Be aware of what coves you are passing and only enter the coves designated as part of the race course.

-To ensure a full 10k distance, swimmers will enter the first cove after the start (Soldier Canyon Cove) and exit at the second cove (Etuck Bay).
+To ensure a full 10k distance, swimmers will swim into a small cove immediately after the start.
 Paddlers will not follow the swimmers into the cove.
-Paddlers will travel down the shoreline and meet up with the swimmer as they exit the second cove.
+Paddlers will travel down the shoreline and meet up with the swimmer as they exit Satanka Cove.

 10k Roving Safety Paddlers: Your job is to help with communication up and down the line of swimmers, to fill in for a paddler if they are unable to be with their swimmer (capsize, have to get out, etc), to signal for Dive Rescue in case of an emergency, and in general provide overall safety for the entire race course.
 You’ll be doing lots of paddling!

 Information for 2.4/1.2 Mile and Youth Races Paddlers

 There will be a pre-race (morning) meeting for all paddlers at 6:30 am to go over last minute details, to update everyone on the course and to assign positions.

 Things to consider bringing in your boat: